akulmehta/GlycoGlyphPublic/Documentation.md

 - `domElements`: Object.
 Contains the id of the elements used by GlycoGlyph for e.g. the `nameInputID` is where the CFG name will be typed.

-- `pathToMonosSVG`: String.
-The root path to the `monos.svg` specified above in the [Images](#images) section.

-- `pathToCSS`: String.
-The root path to the `glycoglyph.css` specified above in the [CSS](#css) section.
+- `filePaths`: Object.
+Contains the paths to the `monos.svg` file and the CSS file.
+Can be set using the functions in _setfilepaths.js_.

 - `childglycan`: Object.
 Contains the information for the prepared structure to be added.
 The childglycan holds a `child` object with all the information about the child.

 - `drawingSettings`: Object.
-Contains parameters to control the default drawing settings for GlycoGlyph and is used by _glycoglyph.d3glycanstructure_ function
+Contains parameters to control the default drawing settings for GlycoGlyph and is used by _glycoglyph.d3glycanstructure_ function and is described in the documentation for that file.

 - `dynamicDrawingSettings`: Object.
 Contains settings which change based on user drawing situation. e.g. `multimode` toggle.